DEShawResearch/msys/doc/source/overview.rst

   # create a new System with all the hydrogens removed
   hless = mol.clone('not hydrogen')

-  # create a full copy of the original
+  # create a copy of the original
   dup = mol.clone()

 You can append the structure and associated forcefield from one `System`